wasp-lang/wasp/web/docs/guides/email-auth.md

 ## Outline of the guide

-We'll need to do the following steps to set up email authentication:
+We'll need to take the following steps to set up email authentication:
 - [ ] Set up email authentication in `main.wasp`
-- [ ] Define the user entity
+- [ ] Add the user entity
-- [ ] Define the routes and pages
+- [ ] Add the routes and pages
 - [ ] Set up the email sender in `main.wasp` and `.env.server`
-- [ ] Use Auth UI in our pages
+- [ ] Use Auth UI components in our pages

 Outline of the Wasp file we'll be working with: